 - Make some random art by drawing a simple grid and using a dice or spinner to determine which colour each shape is coloured.
 See an example here.

 - Create an artwork using only regular 2D shapes.

 - Try shape printing using classroom resources.
 Try using Lego to print shapes, too!

 - Use a scale grid to make a picture larger.
 Have a look at this NRICH idea.

 - Find out the playing time of your favourite songs / pieces of music.
 Use this information to find the average or to generate charts and graphs that represent the data.

-- Experiment with combining different rhythms, for example, half the class clap out a 1,2,3,4 pattern, the other half clap out 1,2,3.
+- Experiment with combining different rhythms.
+For example, half the class claps out a 1,2,3,4 pattern, and the other half claps out 1,2,3.
 What happens?

 - Measure the distance from your home / school to other places that you visit regularly.
 Create a map that shows your route.

 - Make a map showing where people in the class live.
 How do they get to school?